Parental Kidnapping Prevention Act

 The PKPA provides that a state cannot modify the child custody decree of another state without complying with the terms of the PKPA.
 If a state modifies an earlier child custody order without doing so, states are not required to recognize the later order.

 The enactment of the Defense of Marriage Act (DOMA) in 1996 created a conflict in the case of children of a legally married same-sex couple.
-A state that does not recognize same-sex marriage is required by PKPA to enforce child custody orders originating in a state that does, which DOMA allows states to refuse to recognize.
+A state that did not recognize same-sex marriage was required by PKPA to enforce child custody orders originating in a state that did, but DOMA allowed states to refuse to recognize.

+When DOMA was declared unconstitutional and all U.S. states are required to recognize same-sex marriages as a matter of U.S. Constitutional law, in the case of Obergefell v.
+Hodges, 576 U.S. 644 (2015), however, this conflict ceased to be an issue.
+The federal Respect for Marriage Act (enacted December 13, 2022) further protected these rights and removed DOMA from the books, even in the event that the U.S. Supreme Court reverses the constitutional holding of Obergefell v.
+Hodges in some later case.